 A favorite way to explore the reservoir is on a Stand Up Paddle Board.
 With plenty of tucked away coves, you can paddle the kids around for hours.
 You can also rent boats at the Inlet Bay Marina and have a more fast-paced adventure on the water.
 If you’re looking to stay near shore, bring the kids to the Horsetooth Reservoir beach and swimming area.

 A family’s visit to Fort Collins is not complete without hopping on a bicycle.
 With over 285 miles of fairly flat lanes and trails, it’s the perfect activity for the entire family.
-Check out the bike share program Pace or join one of our fabulous guided tours, retailers, and outfitters.
+Check out one of our fabulous guided tours, retailers, and outfitters.
 You’ll find everything you need on the Fort Collins Bike page.